JellyRollJunior/kurimanju-heavy-industries-store/README.md

 I had a bit of trouble fiddling with CSS modules.
 I'm unsure how to make full use of theming with colors.module.css when I cannot use composes with standard elements (like html, button, div).
 Guess I would have to link it from index.html.
 Actually thats probably it.

 I'm also thinking my testing is not comprehensive enough.
 I will try to test more cases and read some more testing code.

+I had some trouble deploying the site as well.
+My img imports letter casing was different from the file letter casing which caused the imports to fail on Netlify.
+I also named my global and reset css files with the .module.css suffix which caused those styles not to be applied to the site.

 ## Acknowledgements